snowplow-archive/snowplow.github.com/_posts/2014-08-xx-snowplow-python-tracker-0.5.0-released.md

 t.track_screen_view("title screen").track_struct_event("products", "viewed product", "magenta paint")
 {% endhighlight %}

-This version eliminates former behaviour.
+This version eliminates the former behavior.
 All tracker methods now return `self`, and so can be safely chained.

 <h2><a name="uuid">5.
 UUIDs</a></h2>

-Previous versions of the Tracker sent a random 6-digit transaction ID used to prevent duplication of events.
-These were not sufficiently unique, so we have replaced them with [version 4 UUIDs][uuid].
-These consist of 32 hexadecimal characters and make the risk of collision negligible.
+Previous versions of the Tracker sent a random 6-digit transaction ID used by Snowplow to prevent duplication of events.
+These were not sufficiently unique, so we have replaced them with [version 4 UUIDs][uuid], which becomes the enriched event's `event_id` (instead of generating a new `event_id` in the Snowplow Enrich process).

 <h2><a name="empty-buffer">6.
 Bug fix: flushing an empty buffer</a></h2>

 Version 0.4.0 had a bug where flushing an emitter configured to send POST requests when its buffer was empty caused it to send POST request with no events in.
-This behaviour has been eliminated.
+This behavior has been eliminated.

 <h2><a name="upgrading">7.
 Upgrading</a></h2>